 For the securitisation of infrastructure loans, the Group transfers a portfolio of loans to the special purpose entity (SPE).
 On consolidation basis, the Group assesses whether it controls the SPE, and the Group controls the SPE if and only if the Group has (a) power over the SPE; (b) exposure or rights to variable returns from its involvement with the SPE; and (c) the ability to use its power over the SPE to affect the amount of the Group's returns.
-If the Group has existing rights to give the current ability to direct the relevant activities of the SPE, is exposed to variable returns from its involvement with the SPE, is exposed to variable returns from its involvement with the SPE, is exposed to variable returns from its involvement with the SPE, is exposed to variable returns from its involvement with the SPE and has the ability to affect SPE's returns through its power over the SPE, consolidation of the SPE is required.
+If the Group has existing rights to give the current ability to direct the relevant activities of the SPE, is exposed to variable returns from its involvement with the SPE and has the ability to affect SPE's returns through its power over the SPE, consolidation of the SPE is required.